mochi-hpc/benvolio/doc/MPICH.md

 - check out https://github.com/roblatham00/mpich/tree/benvolio

 - ensure `pkg-config` knows about the `bv-client` package.
-ROMIO's configure will pick up the necessary CFLAGS and LDFLAGS
+ROMIO's configure will pick up the necessary CFLAGS and LDFLAGS .
+Double check that not only `bv-client` but also the libraries benvolio depends on are available too (thallium, abt-io, ssg).
+If you are using spack to manage dependencies, you can do `spack load -r mochi-ssg mochi-abt-io mochi-thallium`

 - add 'bv' to the `--with-file-system` list: e.g. --with-file-system=lustre+bv